uakfdotb/ghostpp/readme.txt

 !statsdota [name]       display DotA player statistics, optionally add [name] to display statistics for another player (can be used by non admins)
 !synclimit <number>     set sync limit for the lag screen (10-10000), leave blank to see current sync limit !unlock                 unlock the game
-!unmuteall              unmute global chat
+!unmute <name>          unmute a player (it tries to do a partial match) !unmuteall              unmute global chat
-!version                display version information (can be used by non admins)
+!version                display version information (can be used by non admins, sends a private message visible only to the user)

 In admin game lobby:

 !addadmin <name> <realm>   add a new admin to the database for the specified realm (if only one realm is defined in ghost.cfg it uses that realm instead)
+!autohost <m> <p> <n>      auto host up to <m> games, auto starting when <p> players have joined, with name <n>, use "off" to disable auto hosting
 !checkadmin <name> <realm> check if a user is an admin for the specified realm (if only one realm is defined in ghost.cfg it uses that realm instead)
 !countadmins <realm>       display the total number of admins for the specified realm (if only one realm is defined in ghost.cfg it uses that realm instead)
 !deladmin <name> <realm>   remove an admin from the database for the specified realm (if only one realm is defined in ghost.cfg it uses that realm instead)